VictorBezak/Plotly_Multi-Axes_Gridlines/README.md

 > y_max refers to the max value from the axis data at the
 > beginning of the program--this value should never change.
 > Up until now we haven't had to think about this because
-> our range max has always been equal to our max value.
+> our max value has always been equal to our range max.
 >
 > But now that we want to adjust the max, we would create a
 > new variable called `y_range_max` which we could raise or
-> lower and then use in our layout.yaxis.range varibale
+> lower and then use in our layout.yaxis.range variable
 > instead of y_max:
 >
 > yaxis: { range: [0, y_range_max] }
 >
 > Now we can have our preserved y_max value, and another one
-> to adjust our range with, y_range_max.
+> to adjust our range with: y_range_max.

 Out of our two options, we don't want to adjust the dtick, because we did special operations to find our nice, clean,